gbv/cocoda-sdk/README.md

 - `Base` - the base provider that all other providers have to inherit from
 - `ConceptApi` - access to concept schemes and concepts via [jskos-server]
 - `MappingsApi` - access to concordances, mappings, and annotations via [jskos-server]

+The following providers are also exported, but have to be added via `cdk.addProvider`:
 - `LocalMappings` - access to local mappings via [localForage](https://github.com/localForage/localForage) (only available in browser)
 - `SkosmosApi` - access to concept schemes and concepts via a [Skosmos](https://github.com/NatLibFi/Skosmos) API
 - `LocApi` - access to concept schemes and concepts via the [Library of Congress Linked Data Service](https://id.loc.gov/)